jcordes73/openshift-cartridge-jboss-wmq/README.md

 ## Description

-An OpenShift cartridge for provisioning WebSphere MQ RAR on the JBoss EAP 6 cartridge.
+An OpenShift Enterprise 2.x cartridge for provisioning WebSphere MQ RAR on the JBoss EAP 6 cartridge.

 ## Adding WebSphere MQ RAR